If you have a good memory, you may recall a few weeks just before Steve Jobs passed on, Apple stock dropped a good few percentage points.

 Managing Expectations In Product Delivery

 When people are paying you money for something and they don’t get what they expect, that’s when they reach for the refund button.

-I use this exact method for all my programs and it works well.
-Gideon also uses this method with great success.
+I used this exact method for all my flagship programs, short courses and membership site.
+Gideon also used this method with great success.

-So what went wrong this time?
+So what went wrong this time with Gideon’s training?
 Communication wasn’t quite clear enough.
-Despite telling people that it was a course delivered over a period of time, a few people still expected to have the entire course available to them from day one, rather than receive it sequentially.
+Despite telling people that it was a course delivered over a period of time, a few people still expected to have the entire course available from day one, rather than receive it sequentially.

 The Challenge Of Preconceptions

 The challenge when managing expectations comes down to two variables –